 A wager on the combined score of both teams in a single game is a points total bet, or more often called an Over/Under bet.
 The points total number is the expected combined scoring total of both teams.
-The sportsbooks will offer a betting position on the combined total score that generates balanced wagering.
+The sportsbooks will offer a betting position on the combined total score.
+This generates balanced wagering.

-One group of bettors anticipates more 3-point shot success and a high scoring match-up, while others have an expectation of a defensive battle with a lower shooting percentage resulting in a lower combined score by both teams.
+One group of bettors anticipates more 3-point shot success and a high scoring match-up.
+Others have an expectation of a defensive battle with a lower shooting percentage.
+This results in a lower combined score by both teams.

 Listed below is an example of an NBA point totals odds listing: